nuc134r/factory_castle/factory_castle/README.md

 ## Component registration

 As name suggests components are registered into container as factory deleagates.
 You have to manually inject dependencies into constructor (luckily, Dart will help you).

-Reflection could be used to avoid manual injection but `dart:mirrors` is not available for Flutter.
+Reflection could be used to avoid manual injection but sadly `dart:mirrors` library is not available for Flutter.
 Reflection support for non-Flutter apps may be intorduced later via separate package.

 Let's register `MyService` which takes `Logger` and `Config` objects as parameters:
 ```dart